moseskarunia/cornerstone/README.md

 <img src="https://raw.githubusercontent.com/moseskarunia/cornerstone/master/graphics/architecture.png" alt="Cornerstone Architecture">

+In this section, I will focus on explaining this library interpretation.
+So, I recommend to read [this](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) article for more comprehensive understanding regarding clean architecture.

 ## Platform (The left most with black background)

 Platform is the "outside world".
 This includes server, database, 3rd party libraries, firebase, and such.
 It'll be better if you use interface to interacts with platform.
 This makes it easier to achieve layer independency.
 If you do, I also recommend you handle platform exceptions and transform them into your app's common exception type.
 This makes it easier to handle those Exceptions in repository.